thebabellibrarybot/visuals/README.md

 # on Puppeteer
 ## Overview:

  couldn't figure out the scraping for corcona.
-You can see the scripts and attempts in uploadBackground.js. if I had to guess they had an iFrame or something that was only allowing me to scrape the first two lots per page, although I was able to click through all the pages by identifying the second largest number from `<li>` elements in the page____navigator
+You can see the scripts and attempts in uploadBackground.js. if I had to guess they had an iFrame or something that was only allowing me to scrape the first two lots per page, although I was able to click through all the pages by identifying the second largest number from `<li>` elements with a 'page____navigator' asset.

 In replacement for this prompt I have also shared the webscrapes I made for my extra viewer modules.
+The code pretty messy but it wasn't really asked for in the prompt.
+I've attached a link to that repository anyways. [(https://github.com/thebabellibrarybot/mumbotsPuppies.git)]

 Ideals I tried to focus on: